-Often recognised for looking like a grumpy Yorkshireman, the Border Terrier is a small dog with strong instincts, intense loyalty, and a cheeky personality.
+Often recognized for looking like a grumpy Yorkshireman, the Border Terrier is a small dog with strong instincts, intense loyalty, and a cheeky personality.
 These loveable dogs come with a large amount of terrier energy, and are highly intelligent.
-They make excellent family pets, as they are extremely playful and easily trained too.
+Border terriers make excellent family pets, as they are extremely playful and easily trained too.

-My dog Jasper, happy after an exhausting run in the North of England
+My border terrier Jasper, happy after an exhausting run in the North of England

 Having had my Border Terrier Jasper for a few years, I can confidently say that they make excellent companions, but before you head straight out to get one, be aware that.
 Borders come with their share of traits that aren’t ideal for every family.

 1. Border Terrier Care